Burnside High School Burnside High School

 NCEA Level 3

-By participating in Year 13 Textiles Technology, students gain valuable skills, engage in authentic projects and have career opportunities in all fields of clothing and related industries.
+By participating in Year 13 Fashion Design Technology, students gain valuable skills, engage in authentic projects and have career opportunities in all fields of clothing and related industries.
 For example, Apparel and Textile design, Interior design or in the Technology Industry through product development and project management.

 Metropol magazine featuring ex-BHS student Judd Cargin is now designing menswear for the fashion label I Love Ugly.